rahulgoel/connect-N-M-K/README.md

 =============

 AI player for generalized connect 4

 The question statement:
-Random walk player, with mininax and alpha beta pruning implemented as a solution.
+Random walk player, with mininax and alpha beta pruning implemented as a solution.Implements hashmap to save time and ignore redundant solutions.

 Server .cpp is the server which takes 2 bots
 The server compilation that you would be given would be able to run as ./server <portno>
 <total_time_for_each_player> <N> <M> <K> <mode>.
 After this you can do a “sudo netstat -ntlp” to check if the